-Oropharyngeal airways
+Oropharyngeal airways (OP)

-For the calculation of the oropharyngeal passage (OP) airway volume, inferior border was determined by the horizontal line through the most of the antero-inferior point of the second cervical vertebrae (Figure 2c), and the horizontal line through the palatal plane was used as the superior border (Figure 2a).
+For the calculation of the OP airway volume, inferior border was determined by the horizontal line through the most antero-inferior point of the second cervical vertebrae (Figure 2-c), and the horizontal line through the palatal plane was used as the superior border (Figure 2-a).
 The NP airway volume view was flipped to the opposite side, making the palatal plane the superior border.
-The distance between the superior and inferior border transferred from the Section View was marked using the Distance Measuring Tool and the part below the inferior border was cut using the Sculpting Tool.
-The Volumetric Measuring Tool was used for obtaining the OP volume value.
+The distance between the superior and inferior border transferred from the Section View was marked using the Distance measuring tool and the part below the inferior border was cut using the Sculpting tool.
+The Volumetric measuring tool was used for obtaining the OP volume value.

-Area of maximum constriction in the oropharyngeal airways
+Area of maximum constriction (AMC) in the OP

 The point of maximum constriction in the pharynx was determined on the sagittal slice by moving the axial reference plane on the corresponding axial slice.
-The area of maximum pharyngeal constriction was measured on the axial slices using the Area Measuring Tool.
+The area of maximum pharyngeal constriction was measured on the axial slices using the Area measuring tool.